 “The Borders” is the area in the south of Scotland immediately north of the border with England.
 Being based in Edinburgh, my visits to The Borders tend to be day trips as opposed to part of longer tours.

-However, just like everywhere else we go on our tours, we are led by our Guests’ preferences and, if they would like to spend some time in Border Country, we are more than happy to include the area in their Scottish tour.
+However, just like everywhere else I go on tours, I am led by my Guests’ preferences and, if they would like to spend some time in Border Country, I am more than happy to include the area in their Scottish tour.

 The rolling hills and arable farm land are typical of Border landscapes.
 Old market towns and the great Abbeys of Dryburgh, Melrose, Kelso and Jedburgh are always popular with visitors to the area.